Safe-Security/docker-node/README.md

 - Build the image

-`docker build -t script:latest .`
+`docker build -t safe-security-node .`

 - Use the image by including the following in another Dockerfile.

-`FROM script`
+`FROM safe-security-node`

 - Now in the example direcctory, build the image

 `docker build -t example:latest`

-Note: The 'example' image uses 'script' image as the base Image.
+Note: The 'example' image uses 'safe-security-node' image as the base Image.

 - Now use the below to run the image